 Bonus: Chin Up

-One of the best bodyweight exercises for your biceps is the chin up.
-Chin Up is a bodyweight exercise that can induce serious muscle growth of the back and biceps.
+One of the best bodyweight exercises for your biceps is the chin-up.
+This exercise can induce serious muscle growth in the back and biceps.

 Both pull-ups (with an overhand grip) and chin-ups (with an underhand grip) exhibit a significant degree of elbow flexion.
 However, research has shown that chin-ups significantly target the biceps.